-Our starting point is to exploit the similarity between the skyrmion lattice (SL) and another topological defect state: the vortex lattice (VL) in type-II superconductors.
+Our starting point was to exploit the similarity between the skyrmion lattice (SL) and another topological defect state: the vortex lattice (VL) in type-II superconductors.
 This approach has allowed us to identify a powerful set of probes and tools for use in the project.

-Using x-ray diffraction we can study magnetic superlattice reflections such as magnetic spin density waves and antiferromagnetic and incommensurate reflections.
-We will use polarized soft x-ray diffraction, where we measure the polarization of the scattered x-rays to provide element-specific information on magnetic anisotropy.
+Using x-ray diffraction we have studied magnetic superlattice reflections such as magnetic spin density waves and antiferromagnetic and incommensurate reflections.
+We have used polarized soft x-ray diffraction, where we measure the polarization of the scattered x-rays to provide element-specific information on magnetic anisotropy.